motherboardgithub/mass_archive/README.md

 - archiveis (a wrapper for the archiveis service, install here: https://github.com/pastpages/archiveis)

 You can typically install these, if necessary, through pip (details on pip here: https://pip.pypa.io/en/stable/installing/)

+The tool works with Python 2.7 and Python 3.

 # Usage: